-This is a lecture and laboratory class designed to introduce the student to the clinical aspects of their profession.
-Some areas covered include electrocardiograms, pulmonary function testing, asepsis, sterile procedures.
+This is a class designed to introduce the student to the clinical aspects of their profession.
+Some areas covered include training in vital signs, pulmonary function testing, asepsis/infection control, and sterile procedures in which third-party simulations will be utilized for application.
 Students will address nutrition and special dietary needs of patients in this course.
-Prerequisite(s): Recommended that MSS 144 be taken concurrently with BIO 133
+Body systems specific to content will be reviewed and assessed.
+Prerequisite(s): BIO 133 or concurrent